 Visit our Re-post guidelines

-Here are three clinically tested solutions that may work in tandem, or as a complete alternative to conventional treatment:
+Here are three clinically tested solutions that may work in tandem with, or as a complete alternative to, conventional treatment:

-Broccoli Sprouts: A study published in Digestive Diseases and Sciences in 2004 titled, "Oral broccoli sprouts for the treatment of Helicobacter pylori infection: a preliminary report", found that seven of nine patients (78%) who consumed broccoli sprouts (14, 28, or 56 g) twice daily for 7 days were stool antigen negative for H. pylori infection immediately after the completion of therapy and six remained negative at day 35.
-Broccoli sprouts contain extremely high levels of the sulfur-containing biomolecule sulforaphane which we have identified research on mitigating over 150 different diseases.
+Broccoli Sprouts: A study published in Digestive Diseases and Sciences in 2004, titled "Oral broccoli sprouts for the treatment of Helicobacter pylori infection: a preliminary report," found that seven of nine patients (78%) who consumed broccoli sprouts (14, 28, or 56 grams) twice daily for seven days were stool antigen negative for H. pylori infection immediately after the completion of therapy and six remained negative at day 35.
+Broccoli sprouts contain extremely high levels of the sulfur-containing biomolecule sulforaphane, which we have identified research on mitigating over 150 different diseases.

-Also, you can learn more by reading a really wonderful 2014 review published in the World Journal of Gastroenterology titled, "Exploring alternative treatments for Helicobacter pylori infection", looked at over 300 studies published between 1991 and 2013 which covered plant-based anti-H. pylori activity from around the world, highlighting garlic, licorice, broccoli, green tea, probiotics and the bee products honey and propolis.
+Also, you can learn more by reading a really wonderful 2014 review published in the World Journal of Gastroenterology, titled "Exploring alternative treatments for Helicobacter pylori infection," which looked at over 300 studies published between 1991 and 2013 and covered plant-based anti-H. pylori activity from around the world, highlighting garlic, licorice, broccoli, green tea, probiotics and the bee products honey and propolis.

 Lastly, for additional information on the increasing rise of antibiotic resistant bacteria and alternatives to conventional treatment suggested by the growing evidence base, consult the following articles: